wltechblog/thingino-installers/wansview-g6/README.md

 1. Download the appropriate image
 2. Use Rufus or Raspberry Pi Imager to burn the image to an SD card.
-3. Boot with card inserted and wait while the magic happens!
+3. Short pins 5+6 on the flash chip
+4. Plug camera into power with pins shorted, wait 2 seconds and remove short.
 5. Wait a few minutes, you should see the new wifi network you can connect to and configure the camera